 Do not take a double dose to make up for the dose that you missed.
 This may increase the chance of you getting an unwanted side effect.

-Immediately telephone your doctor or the Poisons Information Centre (in Australia telephone 13 11 26), or go to Accident and Emergency at the nearest hospital if you think that you or anyone else may have taken too much Ramipril Sandoz.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Ramipril Sandoz.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you are about to be started on any new medicine, tell your doctor and pharmacist that you are taking Ramipril Sandoz.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Ramipril Sandoz.

 Make sure you drink enough water during exercise and hot weather when you are taking Ramipril Sandoz, especially if you sweat a lot.
-If you do not drink enough water while taking Ramipril Sandoz, you may feel faint, light-headed or sick.
+If you do not drink enough water while taking this medicine, you may feel faint, light-headed or sick.
 This is because your blood pressure is dropping suddenly.
 If you continue to feel unwell, tell your doctor.

-If you have excess vomiting or diarrhoea while taking Ramipril Sandoz, tell your doctor.
+If you have excess vomiting or diarrhoea while taking this medicine, tell your doctor.
 You may lose too much water and salt and your blood pressure may drop too much.

 If you plan to have surgery that needs a general anaesthetic, tell your doctor or dentist that you are taking Ramipril Sandoz.
 Your blood pressure may drop suddenly.

-If you become pregnant or intend to become pregnant while taking Ramipril Sandoz, tell your doctor immediately.
+If you become pregnant or intend to become pregnant while taking this medicine, tell your doctor immediately.

-Have your blood pressure checked when your doctor says, to make sure Ramipril Sandoz is working.
+Have your blood pressure checked when your doctor says so, to make sure your medicine is working.

-Go to your doctor regularly for a check-up.
+Keep all of your doctor's appointments so that your progress can be checked.
 Your doctor may occasionally do a blood test to check your potassium levels and see how your kidneys are working.

-Do not take Ramipril Sandoz to treat any other complaints unless your doctor or pharmacist tells you to.
+Do not take Ramipril Sandoz to treat any other complaints unless your doctor tells you to.